Offer discount coupons on Shopify product pages

 Step 1.
 Select a popup template

 Step 2.
-Type your copy
+Customize the copy and design

 Your goal is to let customers apply the automatic discount coupon upon a button click, right?

-To implement that, you need to create a discount code URL in your Shopify dashboard and assign it to the button on the popup.
+To implement that, you need to create a discount code in your Shopify dashboard and assign it to the button on the popup.

 That’s quite easy!
 For starters, open your Shopify dashboard and go to Discounts: